Penglai-Enclave/Penglai-doc/source/Penglai-manual/User-Manual-TVM.md

   + Description: Get the attestation report according to the given nonce
   + Parameter:
-    + PLenclave: Enclave structure used in the host program.
+    + PLenclave: enclave structure used in the host program.
-    + nonce: The attestation nonce.
+    + nonce: attestation nonce.

 + **PLenclave_stop**